maekitalo/cxxtools/doc/logging-howto.markdown

 only the first character is significant and even that is not case sensitive, so you can write as well `<level>d</level>` to define _debug_ level.

-With cxxtools 2.3 there are new features available.
-There new levels _FINE_, _FINER_ and _FINEST_.
+In addition there are levels _FINE_, _FINER_ and _FINEST_, which are not enabled in _TRACE_.
 Also each level can be enabled separately.
 There are actually 4 different possibilities to specify the desired logging levels.

-The most simple is just to specify the log level as in 2.2.
+The most simple is just to specify the log level.
 As a special exception _TRACE_ do not enable _FINER_ and _FINEST_.
-As such it acts like in 2.2, where those log levels were not available at all.

 The log level can be prefixed by _T_ to add trace output to a selected log level.
 E.g. _TINFO_ logs all output above _INFO_ and additionally the _TRACE_